Acute lymphoblastic leukemia: Cause

 The cancerous cell in ALL is the lymphoblast.
 Normal lymphoblasts develop into mature, infection-fighting B-cells or T-cells, also called lymphocytes.
 Signals in the body control the number of lymphocytes so neither too few nor too many are made.
-In ALL, both the normal development of some lymphocytes and the control over the number of lymphoid cells become defective.
+In ALL, the normal development of some lymphocytes and the control over the number of lymphoid cells become defective.

 ALL emerges when a single lymphoblast gains many mutations to genes that affect blood cell development and proliferation.
 In childhood ALL, this process begins at conception with the inheritance of some of these genes.
 These genes, in turn, increase the risk that more mutations will occur in developing lymphoid cells.
 Certain genetic syndromes, like Down Syndrome, have the same effect.
 Environmental risk factors are also needed to help create enough genetic mutations to cause disease.
 Evidence for the role of the environment is seen in childhood ALL among twins, where only 10–15% of both genetically identical twins get ALL.
 Since they have the same genes, different environmental exposures explain why one twin gets ALL and the other does not.

-Infant ALL is a rare variant that occurs in babies less than one year old.
-KMT2A (formerly MLL) gene rearrangements are most common and occur in the embryo or fetus before birth.
+Infant ALL is a rare variant that occurs in babies less than one-year-old.
+KMT2A (formerly MLL) gene rearrangements are most common and happen in the embryo or fetus before birth.
 These rearrangements result in increased expression of blood cell development genes by promoting gene transcription and through epigenetic changes.
 In contrast to childhood ALL, environmental factors are not thought to play a significant role.
 Aside from the KMT2A rearrangement, only one extra mutation is typically found.
 Environmental exposures are not needed to help create more mutations.

 Risk factors

 Genetics

 Common inherited risk factors include mutations in ARID5B, CDKN2A/2B, CEBPE, IKZF1, GATA3, PIP4K2A and, more rarely, TP53.
 These genes play important roles in cellular development, proliferation, and differentiation.
 Individually, most of these mutations are low risk for ALL.
-Significant risk of disease occurs when a person inherits several of these mutations together.
+A significant risk of disease occurs when a person inherits several of these mutations together.

 The uneven distribution of genetic risk factors may help explain differences in disease rates among ethnic groups.
 For instance, the ARID5B mutation is less common in ethnic African populations.

-Several genetic syndrome also carry increased risk of ALL.
+Several genetic syndromes also carry an increased risk of ALL.
 These include: Down syndrome, Fanconi anemia, Bloom syndrome, X-linked agammaglobulinemia, severe combined immunodeficiency, Shwachman–Diamond syndrome, Kostmann syndrome, neurofibromatosis type 1, ataxia-telangiectasia, paroxysmal nocturnal hemoglobinuria, and Li–Fraumeni syndrome.
 Fewer than 5% of cases are associated with a known genetic syndrome.

 Rare mutations in ETV6 and PAX5 are associated with a familial form of ALL with autosomal dominant patterns of inheritance.